Wine Terminology Everyone Should Know

 The nose of your wine is pretty self-explanatory, it refers to the initial aromas of your wine.
-Essentially, when you stick your nose into your glass, the notes you smell are the nose or your wine.
-To fully enjoy your wine, you’ll want to take a big whiff of it as you’re drinking it.
+Essentially, when you stick your nose into your glass, the notes you smell are the nose of your wine.
+To fully enjoy your wine, you'll want to take a big whiff of it as you're drinking it.

 Naturally occurring in all wines, the acidity of a wine refers to the perceived sharpness in the flavor of the wine.

 Used to describe the notes pulled from the oak barrels that the wine is stored in, oaky wines have woody aromas and flavors.
 Butter, popcorn, and toast notes also fall under the oaky category.